 Michelin is a global company that produces tires in nearly every category.
 Michelin operates several tire plants in the United States and has been in the tire business for over 100 years.

 Beyond cars and trucks: Michelin offers a full range of tires, including bicycle, motorcycle, agriculture and commercial tires.

-- Availability: Michelin tires are available through major tire retailers as well as through stores such as BJ’s, Sam's and Costco.
+Availability: Michelin tires are available through major tire retailers as well as through stores such as BJ’s, Sam's and Costco.

 Michelin Promise Plan: For light truck and passenger tires, Michelin offers a comprehensive satisfaction plan.
 It includes a 30-day satisfaction guarantee, 3-year flat tire changing assistance and a limited mileage warranty.

-- Find My Tires Tool: Michelin's search tool is easy to use and comprehensive, allowing search by vehicle, tire size, tire name or tire category.
+Find My Tires Tool: Michelin's search tool is easy to use and comprehensive, allowing search by vehicle, tire size, tire name or tire category.

-- Michelin Travel: Michelin has long been known for its comprehensive and global travel guides.
+Michelin Travel: Michelin has long been known for its comprehensive and global travel guides.

-Michelin Tires Company Profile
+Michelin Tires Company Information

 - Company Name: